How to set up a PT company in Indonesia? [Updated 2024]

 • Capital verification report (Laporan Verifikasi Modal)

-• Letter of statement of willingness to be the director or commissioner (Surat Pernyataan Kesanggupan Menjadi Direksi atau Komisaris)
+• Letter of a statement of willingness to be the director or commissioner (Surat Pernyataan Kesanggupan Menjadi Direksi atau Komisaris)

-Therefore, you also need to ensure that all documents are accurate, complete and compliant with Indonesian legal standards.
+Therefore, you also need to ensure that all documents are accurate, complete, and compliant with Indonesian legal standards.

 • Engage a notary public to draft the Deed of Establishment (Akta Pendirian) for your company.